In Cascais you’re curious

 But these appear to have been isolated communities so let’s take a great temporal leap forward to see that a combination of archaeological ruins and many place names indicate the presence along the coast of Romans, Visigoths, and Moors.
 The Roman Empire reached the Iberian peninsula sometime in the third century BCE but it wasn’t until the early first century that they reached the west coast.
 Over time, Visigoths and Moors eventually followed the Romans and these three groups ruled the area from the first through fifteenth centuries.

-Cascais became a popular seaside resort in the latter half of the 19th century when King Luis I (known as ‘the Popular’) made the town his summer residence.
+Cascais became a popular seaside resort in the latter half of the 19th century when King Luis the First (known as ‘the Popular’) made the town his summer residence.
 He went on to equip the citadel (inside of which you’ll find my hotel) with the country’s first electric lights.

-(Luis I – Wikimedia Commons – Public Domain)
+[Photo of Luis the First – Wikimedia Commons – Public Domain.]

-In 1896, Carlos I (know variously as the ‘Diplomat’, the ‘Oceanographer’, and the ‘Martyr’) installed the first oceanic laboratory in Portugal whence he personally led at least a dozen experiments.
-He was known for his love of the sea and despite being assassinated, Carlos I today has a monument outside the cidadela
+In 1896, Carlos the First (known variously as the ‘Diplomat’, the ‘Oceanographer’, and the ‘Martyr’) installed the first oceanic laboratory in Portugal whence he personally led at least a dozen experiments.
+He was known for his love of the sea and despite being assassinated, today he has a monument outside the cidadela

 (dedicated in 2008 in the centennial year of his assassination) and the maritime museum in Cascais is also named in his honor.

 In my initial post, I mentioned that I didn’t visit Nazaré – a place that’s become famous among surfers for its 20 – 30 meter waves.
+However, these waves occur during the winter (November – March) and, when I was visiting in May, would have seen none of them had I made the trip.
 Nazaré is 140 kilometers or so north of Cascais and while the local geography is different enough to prevent the formation of those massive waves, the power of the Atlantic isn’t significantly lessened.
 I needed to walk less than two kilometers from my hotel to reach the spot called Boca do Inferno – literally “Mouth of Hell.”

 The coastline to the north and west of the city is a carbonate platform of sedimentary limestone, mudstone, and sandstone.
 At one time this was a cave.
 However, the erosive force of the Atlantic waves collapsed it into the arch and chasm formation we see today.
 The scene was unusually calm during my visit.